 Swimmers will build on the concepts learned earlier in the camp to further refine their starts specifically in backstroke and relay events.
 Relays are some of the most fun events to swim and learning proper technique for relay exchanges will help your whole team!
 Making small improvements on maintaining momentum on the breakout stroke and a well-timed finish can be the difference in winning close races.

 - BACKSTROKE STARTS: Getting into the right ready position utilizing the backstroke ledge with a straight back, hips high on the surface of the water, and feet positioned to get maximum power is extremely important to being able to execute a fast and clean backstroke start.
-Nick Thoman and Amini Fonua will work with swimmers at this session to achieve a beautiful back arch over the water so that they can have an advantage in every backstroke race!
+Amini Fonua and Roland Schoeman will work with swimmers at this session to achieve a beautiful back arch over the water so that they can have an advantage in every backstroke race!

 - RELAY EXCHANGES: Both the swimmer finishing and the swimmer starting have a job to do when executing a proper relay exchange.
 Learning the proper technique for a well timed finish and an explosive relay dive is important in ensuring a legal but small reaction time and a fast exchange.